Norwegian Spirit: Incidents

 In 2005, Norwegian Spirit hit a pier in Juneau, Alaska, causing minor damage.
 In 2007, Norwegian Spirit again struck a pier, this time in New York Harbor.
 In both cases, repairs were made to the ship.
 On 25 May 2008, at approximately 9:00 am, Norwegian Spirit contacted Pier 90 in New York City at the end of an eight-day cruise to the Eastern Caribbean.
 She damaged the parking garage support columns and the bow of the ship.

 In January 2006, the ship encountered heavy seas and rogue waves off the coast of Tortola resulting in the ship listing, broken windows and 11 flooded passenger cabins.

 In March 2008 a passenger from Norwegian Spirit died following a zip-lining accident on an NCL-sponsored shore excursion in Roatán, Honduras.

 In November 2009 a passenger from Norwegian Spirit died after being shot in a robbery during a port call in Santo Tomás de Castilla, Guatemala.

 In June 2011 a passenger jumped overboard from Norwegian Spirit in the Mississippi River 3 hours after the ship had set sail from New Orleans, Louisiana.
 A rescue boat was deployed from the ship and the man was recovered alive.

 In April 2018 a passenger went missing after reportedly going overboard whilst the ship was sailing off the coast of Cabo de Palos, Spain.
 A search operation was launched by the Spanish Coastguard, however the man was never found.

 In October 2019, passengers held protests on a two-week cruise of Europe after planned stops were cancelled, toilets became blocked, and the cruise line offered as compensation a 25 percent discount off future cruises.

 In March 2020, passengers of Norwegian Spirit were banned from disembarking in Port Victoria, Seychelles, amid fears over the coronavirus and the announcement of a temporary closing for cruise ships.

 Media

 In 2003, Japanese TV drama Netsuretsu teki chuuka hanten took place on SuperStar Leo.

-In 2012, Norwegian Spirit was briefly featured in a scene in 21 Jump Street whilst docked in New Orleans, Louisiana.
+In 2012, Norwegian Spirit was briefly featured in a scene in 21 Jump Street whilst docked in New Orleans.